why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 If you don't have a network connection -- because you have don't have an ethernet port or you're using wireless connections only -- you will be prompted to configure your network settings.
 By default the YaST system installer is using _Wicked_ as the network controller.
 Keep in mind that if you choose to use _Network Manager_ (NM) instead of _Wicked_, your network configuration will not be transferred from _Wicked_ to _Network Manager_.

 You will see a list of available network adapters in a list from which you can select the one that you wish to configure and press `Edit`.
 In case of configuring a wireless adapter you will see the `Wireless Specific` tab open.
-Here you can `Scan Network`, select the name of you wireless network (SSID), select the authentication mode -- which is in most cases will be WPA-PSK "home" -- and input your password.
+Here you can `Scan Network`, select the name of your wireless network (SSID), select the authentication mode -- which in most cases will be WPA-PSK "home" -- and input your password.
 On the `Addresses` tab you will be able to configure the IP address of your adapter.
 You can select `Dynamic Address` in which case you will receive an address from your router/other dhcp server on your network or `Statically Assigned IP Address` in which case you need to type an ip address, a subnet mask and a hostname.
 Click `Next` when finished.
 ![Wireless configuration](image/yast_wireless_specific.png)